Freediving: Ascent

+Certification

+There is no requirement by law that free-divers are required to do formal freediving training or be certified, but due to the risks inherent to the sport, freediving without training poses a significant risk to life.
+The free-diving courses contain three components: theory studies, confined water sessions generally conducted in a swimming pool, and open water sessions in the ocean or other large body of fresh or salt water.

 Training

 Training for freediving can take many forms, some of which can be performed on land.
-The University of Miami presents a scientific freediving class that was developed by Claire Paris, a professor and freediver, the class is the first of its kind at the university.

-One example is the apnea walk.
+One training exercise is the apnea walk.
 This consists of a preparation "breathe-up", followed by a short (typically 1 minute) breath hold taken at rest.
 Without breaking the hold, participants then begin walking as far as possible until it becomes necessary to breathe again.
-Athletes can do close to 400 meters in training this way.
+Some athletes can do close to 400 meters in training this way.

-This form of training is good for accustoming muscles to work under anaerobic conditions, and for tolerance to CO2 build-up in the circulation.
+This form of training is good for accustoming muscles to work under anaerobic conditions, and for tolerance to carbon dioxide build-up in the circulation.
 It is also easy to gauge progress, as increasing distance can be measured.

 Before competition attempts, freedivers perform a preparation sequence, which usually consists of physical stretching, mental exercise and breath exercise.
 It may include a succession of variable length static apnea and special purging deep breaths.
-Results of the preparation sequence are slower metabolism, lower heart rate and breath rate, and lower levels of carbon dioxide in the bloodstream and overall mental equilibrium.
+Results of the preparation sequence are slower metabolism, lower heart and breathing rates, lower levels of carbon dioxide in the bloodstream, and overall mental equilibrium.

+The University of Miami presents a scientific freediving class that was developed by Claire Paris, a marine scientist and freediver, the class is the first of its kind at the university.

 Safety

 Hazards

 The most obvious hazard is lack of access to air for breathing – a necessity for human life.
 This can result in asphyxia from drowning if the diver does not reach the surface while still capable of holding their breath and resuming breathing.
 The risk depends on several factors, including the depth, duration and shape of the dive profile.

 Latent hypoxia is a specific hazard of deeper freedives.
 This effect can cause hypoxic blackout during surfacing.

-There are also a wide range of environmental hazards possible specific to the site and water and weather conditions at the time of diving, and there may be other hazards specific to the freediving activity.
+There is also a wide range of environmental hazards possible specific to the site and water and weather conditions at the time of diving, and there may be other hazards specific to the freediving activity.